 We choose a group or More Able readers in Year 5 and 6 to become Reading Gladiators.
 As well as meeting to read carefully selected books each week, they also promote reading and share their enthusiasm with others.
-They have a variety of responsibilities including: reading with younger pupils, helping run the library, helping to choose new books to invest in, helping to organise readathons and World Book Day.

 This underpins the development of reading and writing.
 Teachers will ensure the continual development of pupils’ confidence and competence in spoken language and listening skills.
 Pupils’ should be able to explain their understanding of texts, summarise what they have understood and articulate their thoughts clearly.
 They must make their thinking clear before they write; discussions and debates will aid this further.

 Pupils value reading and love reading all types of genres.
 This has a positive impact on reading books and accessing the whole curriculum.
 They are able to discuss reading maturely and develop a wide range of vocabulary to help them express themselves.
 They are able to retrieve information, compare texts, infer meaning and reflect on their own experiences, thereby broadening their knowledge and understanding of the world around them.

 Pupils are able to recite and perform some important poetry and plays and have an excellent understanding of important poetry, non-fiction and fiction texts that develop their cultural capital.
 Pupils are exposed to texts from a range of cultures and authors so that we can celebrate diversity and broaden their understanding of other cultures and faiths.

 Reading will promote British Values by contributing to the culture of the nation.